Tansen (film): Production

 The film was produced under the banner of Ranjit Movietone and directed by Jayant Desai, who went on to direct another historical film in 1945, based on the life of the Mauryan ruler Chandragupta Maurya.
 Kundan Lal Saigal was under a contract for the film company New Theaters and Jayant Desai had borrowed him for playing the lead role in the film.
 During the opening of the film, Jayant Desai declared that the film was a love story between Tansen and the shepherdess Tani.
-Also in the beginning, Saigal spoke about Tansen.
+Also in the beginning, Saigal himself spoke about the music maestro Tansen.
 Munshi Dil had written the dialogues of the film.
 The film was released during the period when the Muslim League was demanding the creation of a separate state for Muslims.
 The film's portrayal of the Mughal era was seen as "affirming the place of the Muslim in India rather than interpreting history."
 The film has also been categorised as one of the films in which the "Muslims were portrayed in terms of exotic otherness."